NadejdenToshev/Algorithms/README.md

-The repository contains implementations of fundamental sorting algorithms.
+The repository contains implementations of fundamental algorithms.